abigailmeza/MainMenuApp/README.md

 various players modes and game settings.

 ##User Stories
-* As a user, I want to be able to create a new saved game and add it to a list of saved games
+* As a user, I want to be able to create a new game and add it to a list of saved games
-* As a user, I want to be able to select a saved game and view the game in detail
+* As a user, I want to be able to delete a game from a list of saved games
-* As a user, I want to be able to select a saved game and change game difficulty
+* As a user, I want to be able to select a game from a list of saved games and change the saved game's difficulty level
-* As a user, I want to be able to delete a saved game from a list of my saved games
+* As a user, I want to be able to select a game from a list of saved games and change the saved game's name